J-Ramalho/industRial/docs/7_anova.md

 )
 ```

 In previous case studies input factors has been put directly in the arguments of the `lm()` function by using the inputs and outputs and relating them with the tilde ~ sign.
-Here we're looking a bit more into detail into what is happening when we do this.
-If we pass such expression to the `formula()` function we generate an object of class formula and at that time some manipulations are done to prepare the factors for the linear model calculation.
+The cases were simple with only one factor but in most DoEs we want to have many factors and decide which interactions to keep or drop.
+Here we're looking a bit more into detail in how to express this.
+When we pass an expression to the `formula()` function we generate an object of class formula and at that time some calculations are done in background to prepare the factors for the linear model calculation.
 Looking at the formula class and attributes we have:

 ```r